cyberbotics/webots-doc/guide/transfer-to-your-own-robot.md

 Webots supports cross-compilation for several existing commercial robots.
 For the *e-puck*<sup>TM</sup> robot, this system is fully integrated in Webots and needs no modification in the code.
-For the *Hemisson*<sup>TM</sup> robot, this system needs a few include-files to replace the Webots API include-files.
+For the *Hemisson*<sup>TM</sup> robot, this system needs a few include files to replace the Webots API include files.
 For the *Khepera*<sup>TM</sup> robot, a specific C library is used in addition to specific include-files.